Treatment

 HSA, insurance, OHIP and CRA medical expense considerations

-Most cosmetic medical procedures are not covered by OHIP, and Bar Beauty Aesthetics does not bill OHIP for elective aesthetics.
+Most cosmetic medical procedures are not covered by OHIP, and Bar Beauty Medical does not bill OHIP for elective aesthetics.
 That said:

 • Health Spending Accounts (HSAs) through employer benefits sometimes reimburse RN-administered services when prescribed for a documented medical indication (e.g., hyperhidrosis treatment with onabotulinumtoxinA, masseter therapy for clenching/bruxism, rosacea-related vascular laser).
 We issue a detailed receipt with the RN’s regulatory number, the product DIN where applicable, and the medical indication so your HSA administrator has what they need.